Emmacharleswilson/fab-fitness/README.md

 **WishList**
 - Logged-in users can add an item to their wishlist in the product details view.
-- They can view their wishlish items on the wishlist page which alllows users to view the details of that specific product or remove it from their wishlist.
+- They can view their wishlist items on the wishlist page which allows users to view the details of that specific product or remove it from their wishlist.

 **Social Media Links**